liujip0/scouting/README.md

 # 2025 Indiana Scouting Alliance App

-This repository houses a React app serving as the offline-first scouting app custom designed for use by the Indiana Scouting Alliance in the 2025 FIRST Robotics Competition game, Reefscape.
+This repository houses a React progressive web app serving as the offline-first scouting app custom designed for use by the Indiana Scouting Alliance in the 2025 FIRST Robotics Competition game, Reefscape.

 ## Development Instructions

+Message @liujip0 on Discord if you have any questions.

 ### 1. Clone the repo locally